-- Reasonable measures must be taken to prevent or reduce the possibility of loss or theft of Devices that are used to access Medium, High or Very High Risk Information including:
+- Reasonable measures must be taken to prevent or reduce the possibility of loss or theft of Devices (including Multi‑Factor Authentication Devices) that are used to access or protect UBC Electronic Information such as:

 - being aware of others looking over one’s shoulder at the Device when working in public locations such as coffee shops, aircraft and other public transport;